MisaelCodes/code_learning_scheduler/README.md

 When all tasks are finished it asks you if you want different task for tomorrow. you can add breaks to it to be set at a certain time.

-// I need to figure out how to reproduce audio
+[*] I need to interact with the command line for control, color and text insertion [ ] I need to create the tasks and tasks list logic
-// I need to figure out how to connect a sqllite
+[ ] I need to figure out how to reproduce audio
-// I need to create test
+[ ] I need to figure out how to connect a sqllite
-// I need to interact with the command line for selecting things
+[ ] I need to create test
-// Avoid chatgpt and AI in general.
+[ ] Avoid chatgpt and AI in general.

 First Stage